Research

 I am broadly interested in interrogating IR theory by examining the history of global governance and international thought.
 My research examines, historically and sociologically, the emergence of the international as a separate domain of political action, and exclusionary conceptions of knowledge and agency that have shaped this domain.

-My doctoral dissertation reconstructs the modern history of expert-based global governance in this context.
+My first book – The Making of the Technocratic International, under contract with Oxford University Press – reconstructs the modern history of expert-based global governance.
 How did expertise emerge as a central ingredient of international cooperation?
-My answer combines an intellectual history of Saint-Simonian and utilitarian strands of technocratic international thought with case studies of international experiments with expertise: the Suez canal, international telegraphy, and the first World Fairs.
-These relied on, at the same time as they naturalised, legitimation by experts – and as I argue helped make international order imaginable as external to politics.
+My answer combines an intellectual history of technocratic international thought with case studies of international experiments with expertise: the Suez canal, international telegraphy, and the first World’s Fairs.
+Listen to this interview to find out more.
+Relatedly, I am also editing a collection titled Experts In A Turbulent World (under contract with Oxford University Press) which brings together historians and IR scholars working on expertise.